ska-sa/genetic-algorithm-auto-scheduler/README.md

-# Auto-Scheduler
+# Genetic Algorithim Auto Scheduler

 ## Description

-The current manual method of scheduling radio astronomy observations at SARAO is error-prone, time-consuming, and labor-intensive.
-This has resulted in the underutilization of the telescopes, negatively impacting revenue.
-The goal of this project is to maximize the utilization of the SARAO telescopes by proposing an auto-scheduler that uses a Genetic Algorithm to schedule observations for the upcoming week without conflicts.
+The current manual method of scheduling radio astronomy observations at South African Radio Astronomy Observatory (SARAO) is erroneous, time-consuming, and labor-intensive.
+This has resulted in the underutilization of their telescopes, hence negatively impacting revenue.
+The goal of this project is to maximize the utilization of the SARAO telescopes by proposing an Auto Scheduler that uses a Genetic Algorithm to schedule radio astronmoy observations for the user defined start and end date of the week without compromising any contraints.

+## What is Genetic Algorithm

+Genetic Algorithm is a computer science technique that uses natural selection and genetic operations to find the best solution to a problem.

+## Genetic Operations

+- Encoding of a solution as an Individual.
+- Generating a list of individuals to form a Population.
+- Computing an Individual's fitness in terms of the contraints.
+- Evolution of Individuals in a Population over N generations.
+    - Selection of the fittest Individuals as Parents.
+    - Crossover or Mating, which copies genetic material from Parents to Offsprings.
+    - Mutation, which modifies the genetic material of the generated Offsprings.
+- Decoding the fittest individuals after N generation, yielding to be best solution.

+## Advanatges of GA

+- Global optimization: as it explore the entire solution space, hence avoiding local optima.
+- Adaptability and versatility: as it can be adapted to various optimization problems, including those with continuous, discrete, and multi-objective constraints.
+- Parallelism: the population of solutions, allows for easy parallel processing.

+## Disadvantages of GA

+- Computational Cost: as it can be computationally intensive, especially for large-scale problems.
+- Parameter Tuning: finding the optimal settings for parameters like population size, mutation rate, and crossover probabilities.
+- Lack of Guarantee: as there's no guarantee that a genetic algorithm will converge to a global optimum.

+## Contraints

+- Proposal's priority or score.
+- Proposal's lst start, and lst start end.
+- Proposal's night observation.
+- Proposal's avoid sunrise and sunset.
+- Plane arrival and depart timeslots*.
+- Proposal's build time*.
+- Proposal's required number of antennas*.

+## Objectives

+- Implement a script that take predefined start and end date of the week, then read a CSV file of proposals then generate a timetable of those proposals of that week and output the generated timetable as a PNG image.

+## UML CLass Diagrams

-## Working principle
+## Implementation

 - We encode a timetable as a list of list of two integers timeslot id, and proposal id, in this formart.
 - timetable = [[timeslot_0_id, propsal_0_id], ..., [timeslot_n_id, proposal_n_id]]
 - These id's are used to access the the acttual timeslot and proposal from TIMESLOT, and PROPOSALS which containts timeslots and proposals that has the following data fields.